Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution

 The multiround interaction in IOPs limits deployment in decentralized environments like blockchains, where zkEVM systems require non-interactive proofs.
-The \textit{Fiat--Shamir heuristic}~\cite{fiat1986prove} transforms IOPs into non-interactive arguments by replacing verifier challenges $c_i$ with deterministic values derived from cryptographic hash functions.
-In the IOP protocol, after the prover produces oracle $\mathcal{O}_i$ (realized as polynomial commitment $\commitment{f_i}$), the verifier would issue challenge $c_i$.
-The Fiat--Shamir transformation instead computes $c_i$ by hashing all prior commitments: given oracles $\{\commitment{f_1}, \dots, \commitment{f_i}\}$ in round $i$, the challenge $c_i$ is computed as shown in Equation \ref{zkevm:eq:fiatshamir}, where $H$ is a cryptographic hash function modeled as a random oracle~\cite{ben2018scalable}.
-This ensures challenges remain unpredictable before committing yet reproducible by any verifier, effectively collapsing the multiround IOP into a single non-interactive transcript while preserving the soundness error bounds under the random oracle model~\cite{thaler2022proofs}.
+The \textit{Fiat--Shamir heuristic}~\cite{fiat1986prove} eliminates this interaction by letting the prover derive each challenge deterministically.
+In the interactive protocol, the verifier would issue challenge $c_i$ after receiving commitment $\commitment{f_i}$.
+Under the Fiat--Shamir transformation, the prover instead computes $c_i$ by hashing all prior commitments $\{\commitment{f_1}, \dots, \commitment{f_i}\}$ as shown in Equation~\ref{zkevm:eq:fiatshamir}, where $H$ is a cryptographic hash function modeled as a random oracle~\cite{ben2018scalable}.
+The prover repeats this for every round, collapsing the multiround IOP into a single non-interactive argument.
+Any verifier can recompute the same challenges from the published commitments and verify the proof independently.
+Because the prover must fix each commitment before the hash determines the corresponding challenge, soundness is preserved under the random oracle model~\cite{thaler2022proofs}.